Politics of New Jersey: LGBT rights

 In April 2004, New Jersey enacted a domestic-partnership law which is available to same- and opposite-sex couples aged 62 and over.
 In 2006, the Supreme Court of New Jersey ordered the state to provide the rights and benefits of marriage to gay and lesbian couples.
 The following year, New Jersey became the third state in the U.S. (after Connecticut and Vermont) to offer civil unions to same-sex couples.
 In 2013, the state supreme court ruled that New Jersey must allow same-sex couples to marry.
 A 2010 last-minute attempt to legalize same-sex marriage under outgoing Democratic governor failed because of objections by Senate President Steve Sweeney (also a Democrat).
 From 2010 to 2013, Governor Christie vetoed attempts by the state legislature to legalize same-sex marriage.
 Since the 2013 New Jersey Supreme Court ruling, three government-recognized relationships have been in effect in the state: domestic partnerships, civil unions, and marriage.
+Same-sex marriage was legalized in New Jersey under Obergefell v.
+Hodges, and was officially codified into law in January 2022.

+In 2013, New Jersey became the second state to ban conversion therapy for minors.
+In 2018, Governor Murphy signed bills that repealed the legal requirement for sex reassignment surgery on birth certificates, created a third gender category on official documents (labelled as "X"), and included transgender and intersex people on death certificates.
+In January 2020, Murphy signed a law that reduced barriers to same-sex couples in regards to adoption.
+In January 2020, the New Jersey Legislature unanimously passed during a bill banning the "gay panic defense".
+In 2021, a law known as the LGBT Senior Bill of Rights was passed, which banned LGBT discrimination in long-term care facilities.
+In 2022, Murphy signed an executive order legally protecting and defending gender-affirming healthcare within New Jersey borders.

 Gun control

-New Jersey has some of the country's strictest gun control laws in the nation, which include bans on assault firearms, hollow-nose bullets, and magazines which can hold more than 10 rounds.
-A permit is required to purchase any firearm, including shotguns, rifles, and handguns.
-No gun offense in New Jersey is graded less than a felony.
-BB guns, air guns, black-powder guns, and slingshots are statutory weapons.
-New Jersey does not recognize out-of-state gun licenses, and enforces its own gun laws.
+New Jersey has some of the country's strictest gun control laws in the nation.

+Corruption

+United States Senator Bob Menendnez was indicted in 2015 by the FBI for bribery, fraud, and making false statements.
+In 2023, Menendez was indicted again by the FBI for corruption, on the basis that he "provided sensitive U.S. Government information and took other steps that secretly aided the Government of Egypt".
+New Jersey Democratic Party politicians began calling for his resignation the following day.
+Bribes Menendez received included a Mercedes-Benz car, 13 gold bars, and $486,461 in cash.
+After a federal jury found Menendez guilty on all 16 counts in July 2024, including for bribery, extortion, and acting as a foreign agent, various United States Senators were calling for his resignation, and that they would expel him from the Senate if he failed to resign.
+Menendez officially resigned from the Senate on August 20, 2024.